Dominic Preston

-Although Dominic’s practice is centred on homelessness, allocations and disputes concerning residential premises, whether rented or leasehold, it necessarily strays into immigration law, community care and child care law, EU law, discrimination law, and human rights law.
+His housing practice is centred on homelessness, allocations and disputes concerning residential premises, whether rented or leasehold and it necessarily strays into immigration law, community care, EU law, discrimination law, and human rights law.
+His Court of Protection work specialises in the cross-over between mental capacity and housing, with a particular expertise in hoarder cases and the related deprivation of liberty issues that arise.
+His community care work centres on obtaining accommodation and assistance under the Care Act 2014.
 He appears regularly in the lower courts, the High Court and the appellate courts.

-Dominic is recognised as a leading junior in social housing by Chambers and Partners which recommends him for his technical ability and excellent judgment, as well as his straightforward and easy manner” (2012) and comments that “… his sharp mind and impressive workload were both highlighted by peers ...”
+Dominic is recognised as a leading junior in social housing by Chambers and Partners 2023 which recommends him as "one of the most tenacious and brilliant advocates" (2024), "simply a go-to for any credible housing lawyer" (2023), “a highly impressive advocate with an encyclopaedic knowledge of the law" (2022), "very intelligent and creative and he really fights the client's corner."
+(2021), "a fearless fighter, not afraid of tackling a contentious case."
+(2015), " always accessible, appropriate and effective" (2014), "thorough, thoughtful and reliable," a "really good opponent to have" (2013), known “for his technical ability and excellent judgment, as well as his straightforward and easy manner” (2012) and “… his sharp mind and impressive workload were both highlighted by peers ...”
 (2011).
-He is also listed in Legal 500.

 Publications

-As well as regularly speaking on housing law topics, Dominic has a strong commitment to writing on housing issues.
-Since 2002 he has co-written the Housing title of Atkins Court Forms, most recently updated in 2010 and he wrote the Harassment and Anti-Social Behaviour title in the same volume.
+As well as regularly speaking on housing, community care and mental health law topics, Dominic has a strong commitment to writing on housing issues.
+He has previously co-written the Housing title of Atkins Court Forms and wrote the Harassment and Anti-Social Behaviour title in the same volume.
 Between 2005 and 2007 he co-wrote the quarterly Housing Law Update for the Solicitors Journal and he has written for a number of other legal journals.
-Dominic has also appeared on Radio 4’s Money Box Live.

 Housing and Social Welfare

 Dominic’s housing practice covers homelessness, allocations, right to buy, anti-social behaviour, disrepair, unlawful eviction and possession matters.
-In that context he necessarily strays into immigration, discrimination, human rights, public law, and community and child care law.
-As well as his involvement in the Housing Law Practitioner Association, he also writes and lectures on those topics.
+In that context his housing work covers the crossover with immigration, discrimination, human rights, public law, and community care and child care law.
+He also writes and lectures on those topics.
 Significant cases include:

 • Hanoman v Southwark LBC (No. 2) [2009] UKHL 29; [2009] 1 WLR 1367.
 Tenant in receipt of housing benefit exercising right to buy; tenant serving operative notice of delay on council and claiming price reduction; Whether housing benefit ‘payment of rent’ for purpose of reducing price as a consequence of landlord’s delay (transcript).
 In the court of appeal ([2008] EWCA Civ 624 CA; [2009] 1 WLR 374; [2009]) the case also considered the jurisdiction of court to intervene and the creation of collateral contracts (transcript).

-• Ahmed v Leicester CC [2007] EWCA Civ 843.
-Homelessness; discharge of duty; whether it was reasonable to accept accommodation that was refused (HA 1996, s.
+• Ahmed v Leicester CC [2008] HLR 6 CA. Homelessness; discharge of duty; whether it was reasonable to accept accommodation that was refused (HA 1996, s.
 193(7F)); test to be applied when assessing reasonableness of applicant’s decision to refuse (transcript).

 • Desnousse v Newham LBC & others [2006] QB 831; [2006] HLR 38 CA. Eviction of homeless applicants from temporary accommodation provided by private landlord; application of Protection from Eviction Act, s.
 3(2B) and meaning of ‘occupied as a dwelling’; whether court proceedings were required to evict such applicants; whether evictions in absence of proceedings breach of Articles 6 or 8 of European Convention on Human Rights (transcript).